-Apart from the obvious things that need to be taken into consideration like quality of hair used, experience of the hair technicians and hair attachment methodology, there are subtle observable factors that can assessed at the consultation stage to help make the decision easier.
+Apart from the obvious things that need to be taken into consideration like the quality of hair used, the experience of the hair technicians, and hair attachment methodology, there are subtle observable factors that can be assessed at the consultation stage to help make the decision easier.

 Great Customer Service